dreamgrove/dreamgrove/content/balance/Compendium.md

 Damage wise, with 100% uptime on all of the Phials and not counting in the downsides their hierarchy is as follows on ST:

-- [Iced Phial of Corrupting Rage](https://www.wowhead.com/item=191329/iced-phial-of-corrupting-rage): Default phial unless the fight has too high damage intake or you are at risk of dying.
+- https://www.wowhead.com/item=191329/iced-phial-of-corrupting-rage: Default phial unless the fight has too high damage intake or you are at risk of dying.
 Do not use this in progress fights unless you really need the damage.
-- [Phial of Tepid Versatility](https://www.wowhead.com/item=191341/phial-of-tepid-versatility): Has the same value as Corrupting Rage at 60% uptime.
+- https://www.wowhead.com/item=191341/phial-of-tepid-versatility: Has the same value as Corrupting Rage at 60% uptime.
 Can be worth to play if the damage intake is high.
-- [Phial of Elemental Chaos](https://www.wowhead.com/item=191359/phial-of-elemental-chaos): : Generally similar dps throughput as Tepid Versatility, but less defensive benefits.
+- https://www.wowhead.com/item=191359/phial-of-elemental-chaos: : Generally similar dps throughput as Tepid Versatility, but less defensive benefits.

 <br><div id="runes">